An introduction to AC Power

 Power Factor = Real Power / Apparent Power

-and the relationship
+but the relationship

 (Apparent Power)2 = (Real Power)2 + (Reactive Power)2